Evolutionary Thought Before Darwin

 5. Summary and Conclusion

-The long historical scenario summarized in the present entry has sought to display the complexity of transformism in biology in the period prior to the advent of Darwinism.
-It was against this complex background that Darwin would develop his own theory on the origin and diversification of forms.
-He would draw in many ways on these pre-existing discussions in French and even German sources.
+The long historical scenario summarized in the present entry has sought to display the complexity of transformism in biology in the period as it developed independently of the advent of Darwinism.
+This history reveals several lines of non-Darwinian transformism that were current and under discussion in the natural historical sciences which were converging on larger explanatory theories of the history of life.
+It also lends plausibility to the claim of historian Peter Bowler that without Darwin, life and earth science would still likely have come to a “science that we could still recognize, although its components would seem to have different implications, thanks to having been assembled in a more natural sequence of discovery” (Bowler, 2013, p.
+279).
+It was against this complex background that Darwin would develop his own theory on the origin and diversification of forms with emphasis on the principle of natural selection.
+He would, however, draw in many ways on these pre-existing discussions in French, British and even German sources, and reinterpret these issues against the framework of criticisms that had emerged against transformism.
 Further exploration of this will be made in the entry Darwin: From the Origin of Species to the Descent of Man.

 - Appel, Toby A., 1987, The Cuvier-Geoffroy Debate: French Biology in the Decades Before Darwin, Oxford: Oxford University Press.